shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/index.md

 - Optional.
 Shows whether you have also approved or requested changes:
   - **Comment**: Leave general feedback without explicit approval.
   - **Approve**: Leave feedback and approve the changes.
-  - **Request changes**: Block the merge request from merging until the author addresses your feedback.
+  - **Request changes**: Leave feedback the author should address before merging.
+    You can use this status to block the merge request from merging, if the `mr_reviewer_requests_changes` feature flag is enabled.

 ### Prevent merge when you request changes